 - It gives a sense of empowerment to the team members who can control their own flow of work.

-- There is a measuring scale in Scrum which helps to get a probable idea about how much work can be completed within the sprint, which is called velocity.
-Velocity is a key metric in terms of measuring the amount of work will be tackled during the sprint.
+- There is a measuring scale in Scrum, which helps to get a probable idea about how much work can be completed within the sprint, which is called velocity.
+Velocity is a key metric in terms of measuring the amount of work that will be tackled during the sprint.

 A sprint planning meeting will be considered effective if proper work out along with representation has been done and the team appears with a ready-to spirit approach for tackling the task of the sprint.

 This has been a guide to Agile Sprint Planning.
-Here we have discussed the Concept, Groundwork, Structure, And Benefits of Agile Sprint Planning Meeting.
+Here we have discussed the concept, groundwork, structure, and benefits of the agile sprint planning meeting.
 You can also go through our other suggested articles to learn more –